WOOB0T/WOOB0T/README.md

 ###

+<h5 align="center">My name is Jessica, but you can call me only Jessy.<br>I'm 18 years old and live in this beautiful tropical country named Brazil!<br><br>🧁🍭🍬</h5>

+###

-<h5 align="left">My name is Jessica, but you can call me only Jessy.<br>I'm 18 years old and live in this beautiful tropical country named Brazil!<br><br>- 📚 I'm currently a first-year student of Information Systems course.<br>- 🤖  When I'm not coding, i like to play sudoku, read sci-fi books 'n mimir. 💤</h5>
+<h5 align="left">͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏- 📚 I'm currently a first-year student of Information Systems course.<br> ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏ ͏- 🤖  When I'm not coding, i like to play sudoku, read sci-fi books 'n mimir. 💤</h5>

 ###